nordic-institute/X-Road/doc/UseCases/uc-ss_x-road_use_case_model_for_security_server_management_1.4_Y-883-4.md

         3.15) to /var/lib/xroad/conf\_prerestore\_backup.tar (the
         pre-restore backup file is overwritten on each restore);

-    f.  deletes the content of the following directories:
+    f.  deletes the content of the following directory:

         -   /etc/xroad/

-        -   /etc/nginx/sites-enabled/

     g.  writes the database dump from the backup file to /var/lib/xroad/dbdump.dat;

-    h.  restores the content of the directories /etc/xroad/ and /etc/nginx/sites-enabled/ from the backup file;
+    h.  restores the content of the directory /etc/xroad/ from the backup file;

     i.  restores the database data (including the schema) from the dump file /var/lib/xroad/dbdump.dat;